andremillet/charcot-dsl/README.md

 ## Overview

-The Medical DSL simplifies physician workflows by providing a command-line interface with natural language commands.
+The Charcot DSL simplifies physician workflows by providing a command-line interface with natural language commands.
 Key features include:

 - Fetching and displaying appointment schedules
 - Managing patient encounters with structured documentation